TheMattBurglar/Raspberry-Pi-5-NAS-Build/README.md

 - Make sure IPv6 doesn't bypass VPN setup

 - Permissions in /home/<user\> are restrictive by default, so storing media files in another location is useful to allow minidlna to stream them
-- It's also not a bad idea to have your shared folder in a differnt location than /home for security reasons
+- It's also not a bad idea to have your shared folder in a different location than /home for security reasons

 - Gemini sometimes suggests insecure defaults — always double-check